TelepathicGrunt/UltraAmplifiedDimension-Forge/README.txt

 ·Witch Huts now generate 2 Witches at start instead of 1.
 ·Woodland Mansions cannot spawn in Plains biome now.
 ·Igloos can spawn in Ice Mountain biome and all Snowy Taiga biomes.
+·Adjusted what kind of blocks spawn in Villages.

     (V.4.4 Changes) (1.12 Minecraft)